c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

     stefan@meltingpot:/tmp$ exit

-## Making container ready for export to another host
+Now we are preparing the container for export to JUSTUS (4)

 A few things must still be done to be able to redistribute this container:
 1. Include example run script